Durgesh25052003/FinApk/README.md

 The server starts at `http://localhost:8080`.

-Swagger UI is available at: `http://localhost:8080/swagger-ui.html`
+Swagger UI is available at `http://localhost:8080/swagger-ui.html`

 ---